 A few more exits, accessible stairways and clearly signposted escape routes: a couple of changes would have been enough to save many lives in the fire that destroyed the Ali Enterprises textile factory on 11 September 2012 in Karachi, Pakistan.
-Inadequate fire safety measures at the company, a supplier for the German clothes retailer KiK, led to the agonizing deaths of 260 factory workers in the blaze.
-This is shown by a new computer simulation from Goldsmiths, University of London's Forensic Architecture project.
+Inadequate fire safety measures at the company, a supplier for the German clothes retailer KiK, led to the agonizing deaths of 258 factory workers in the blaze.
+This is shown by a computer simulation from Goldsmiths, University of London's Forensic Architecture project.

 In cooperation with Forensic Architecture, a research project of the Faculty of Progressive Architecture and Media Research at Goldsmiths College London, ECCHR has created a 3D digital simulation of the fire at Ali Enterprises.
 The simulation reconstructs the technical details of the fire safety precautions as well as the circumstances and consequences of the fire.

-Forensic Architecture creates i.a. for courts proof data as interactive maps, movies and animations.
+Forensic Architecture (FA) creates i.a. for courts proof data as interactive maps, movies and animations.
 The aim of the models and installations of FA is to reverse the foresight in identifying and presenting grievances and political contexts so that independent organizations can use them.
 Recently, FA published a project with Amnesty International about Saydnaya Prison in Syria, where prisoners are systematically tortured.
-Together with coworkers of the ECCHR FA reconstructed in 2014 in a computer animation a drone attack in Pakistan.
+Together with coworkers of the ECCHR, FA reconstructed in 2014 in a computer animation a drone attack in Pakistan.

-Images of the building's facade give indications of the proportionality of the structure so that it can be scrutinized against relevant building codes.
-Witness sketches provide layouts for floor plans and show us the configuration of building and the way that it was used from day to day.
+Images of the building's facade give indications of the proportionality of the structure so that it could be scrutinized against relevant building codes.
+Witness sketches provided layouts for floor plans and show us the configuration of building and the way that it was used from day to day.
 By aligning key images within the three dimensional model, we have also been able to establish the internal layout of the building.